evilmartians/chef-prometheus-exporters/README.md

 # Known Issues

 * The snmp_exporter requires a configuration file that is usually created by a config generator.
 Currently this functionality must be provided by a wrapper cookbook.
-* If any of the exporters are ran as a non-root user on a system with Sys V init, then it will not be able to write to its logfile